Breadcrumb

 Body temperature is a measure of the body's ability to generate and get rid of heat.
 There are 4 ways to take (measure) a temperature: under the armpit (axillary method), in the mouth (oral method), in the ear (tympanic method) and in the rectum/bum (rectal method).

 Safe and accurate temperature taking is important especially in young children.
-For more information, see HealthLinkBC File #99 How to Take a Temperature: Children and Adults, or visit Caring for Kids – Fever and temperature taking.
+For more information, see HealthLinkBC File #99 How to Take a Temperature: Children and Adults, or visit Caring for Kids: Fever and temperature taking.

 If your child has a fever, home treatment can include giving over the counter medication such as acetaminophen, to help lower their temperature.
-The amount of medication to give depends on the age and weight of your child.

 If you have questions about taking a temperature, body temperatures or fever, speak with your health care provider or call 8-1-1 to speak with a nurse or pharmacist.
-Our nurses are available anytime, every day of the year, and our pharmacists are available every night from 5:00 p.m. to 9:00 a.m.
+Nurses are available anytime, every day of the year, and our pharmacists are available every night from 5:00 p.m. to 9:00 a.m.

 Overview